cullendales/cullendales/README.md

 ### Games

 #### [Banner Bash](https://github.com/cullendales/banner-bash)
 Banner Bash is a game developed in Godot where multiple players can connect over a server and compete to hold a singular flag for as long as possible.
-This game was developed in combination with 3 other students.

 #### [Pong With Power-Ups](https://github.com/cullendales/pong-with-power-ups)
 Takes the classic game Pong and adds a twist - power-ups!
 Enjoy Pong like never before.
-This game was my first game written in Lua and I wrote it on a plane without any Lua documentation, learning the language's syntax through error messages.
-The game was also translated to JavaScript for online compatability.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=008080&height=120&section=footer" alt="footer"/>